Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Appendix: Concept Formalization

 A convex combination of two real numbers always lies between them.
 Since $\mathrm{Val}_L(X_L)$ lies strictly outside the convex hull of all initial follower valuations, any update that incorporates the leader’s valuation—or any valuation that is itself downstream of the leader—moves strictly toward $\mathrm{Val}_L(X_L)$ and cannot move away from it.

-Because each $i\in\mathcal{C}_L(X)$ is influenced infinitely often with probability~1, the distance
+Because each $i\in\mathcal{C}_L(X_L)$ is influenced infinitely often with probability~1, the distance

 decreases whenever an update uses information originated from $L$, and never increases.
 Thus $d_i^{(k)}$ is a nonincreasing, bounded sequence and therefore convergent, with limit $0$ only if the valuation equals the leader’s.
 Hence each reachable follower’s valuation moves monotonically toward the leader’s valuation.

-Thus updates involving leader-derived valuations occur infinitely often with probability 1. \end{proof}
+It remains to verify that updates incorporating leader-derived information occur infinitely often with probability~1.
+By definition of $\mathcal{C}_L(X_L)$, there exists for each $i \in \mathcal{C}_L(X_L)$ a directed path $L \rightsquigarrow i$ along which $T_{L\rightsquigarrow i}(X_L) \neq 0$; that is, the abstract being avoids annihilation under the composite interpretation map.
+Along this path, every edge has strictly positive influence probability and is attempted at every time step, so by the Edge Activation Lemma each edge succeeds infinitely often with probability~1.
+Since the abstract being survives the null-space filters along this particular path, each successful activation transmits a nonzero (and hence leader-derived) valuation to the next agent.
+The combination of probabilistic activation (which guarantees infinitely many transmission events) and null-space avoidance (which guarantees that these transmissions carry nonzero content) ensures that each reachable follower receives leader-derived valuation updates infinitely often. \end{proof}

 Interpretation: This explains how leaders introduce new strategic or cultural directions the group cannot generate internally.